chickensmitten/00_complete-node-js/readme.md

 - `npm install nodemon --save-dev` adds "node_modules" folder and "package-lock.json" file.
 With nodemon, there is no need to restart the app.
 It will keep the app open.
 - Types of errors: syntax errors, runtime errors, logical errors.
 Logical errors are silent.
 - To debug NodeJS logical errors. click "run" -> "start debugging"

+## Using Express JS on Node JS
+- ExpressJS is easier to code on
+-